 • assisting with the identification and prosecution of offenders, including use of images as evidence in criminal proceedings.

 CCTV is never used for any automated decision taking.

 In all locations, signs are displayed notifying individuals that CCTV is in operation.
-Images captured by CCTV will not be kept for longer than is necessary and ordinarily, will not be retained for more than 30 days.
+Images captured by CCTV will not be kept for longer than is necessary and ordinarily.
 However, on occasions, there may be a need to keep images for longer such as where a crime is being investigated.

 We will only disclose images and audio to other authorised bodies such as the police or other law enforcement agencies for the purposes set out above.

 We only use your data for the purposes of providing you with legal advice, assistance and where appropriate, representation and for reasons directly associated with those services (i.e. providing information to quality auditors; the Legal Aid Agency etc.).

 • to manage our relationship and communicate with you

 • to provide you with advice or guidance about our services